markahrens/mytungsten/src/content/blog/2008/rest-of-the-world.md

 <h4>A-League</h4>

-<p>The A-League is a relatively new soccer league in Australia.&nbsp; It consists of 8 teams and does not have a relegation system.&nbsp; For being a new league, it has gained in popularity quickly and looks to expand the number of teams in the near future.</p>
+The A-League is a relatively new soccer league in Australia.&nbsp; It consists of 8 teams and does not have a relegation system.&nbsp; For being a new league, it has gained in popularity quickly and looks to expand the number of teams in the near future.

 <ul>